-The American glass industry is huge.
+The American glass industry is HUGE.

-It takes an insane amount of knowledge, experience, and practice to create flawless glass art with your hands.
+It takes an insane amount of knowledge, experience and practice to create flawless glass art with your hands.
 When you hold a handcrafted dry pipe, you don’t see the hundreds of pipes the artist cracked to get to that point!

 When first starting out on the torch, glass blowers typically start with hand pipes.
 Hand pipes are a phenomenal way for artists to get their chops down before moving on to more complicated pieces.
 The streamlined design of hand pipes make them a bit easier to create than highly functional water pipes.

-So, how are dry pipes made?
+How are dry pipes made?

-As dry pipes don’t have elaborate percs and filtration systems, crafting a dry pipe is a pretty conventional process.
+Dry pipes don’t have elaborate percs and filtration systems, so crafting a dry pipe is a good place to being the trade.
 Glass artists start by taking a long glass tube and breaking it down into sections about four inches long.
-The artist then decorates the section - choosing from a variety of different techniques depending on what look the artist is after.
+The artist then decorates the section, choosing from a variety of different techniques depending on what look the artist is after.

 After the neck stretch, glass artists shape out mouthpiece before moving on to the bowl.
 Glassblowers carefully shape the bowl by blowing into the end of the tube and working the glass in a circular motion in front of the flame to make sure the shape is even and consistent.

 The last step is to press the hot pipe onto a plate to flatten the bottom.
 Then glass artists either place the bowl in the kiln or break it clean from the handle to let it cool.

 Even though there are less variables in constructing a hand pipe than a water pipe, hand pipes are arguably the most commonly used glass pieces.
-They’re a classic and effective method of smoking, and a wonderful way to show off your favorite artist’s work on-the-go without lugging around an expensive functional tube.
+They’re a classic and effective method of smoking, a wonderful way to show off your favorite artist’s work on-the-go without lugging around an expensive functional tube.

 Working with glass requires training you can’t acquire by simply reading a book.
 As Aaron Galloway of Burner Glassworks put it, “glass is not a really easy medium to work in.
 It’s hot, it can burn you, it breaks and can cut you.
 It takes a long time to figure out how to make it do what you want it to do.”